reflex-dev/reflex/CONTRIBUTING.md

 - Have a question?
 Want to discuss a feature?
 [Start a discussion](https://github.com/pynecone-io/pynecone/discussions)

-    We welcome and discussions and questions.
+    We welcome any discussions and questions.
 We want to make sure that Pynecone is the best it can be, and we can't do that without your help.

 ### Issues